anzolin/AspNetCoreSendEmail/README.md

             _emailSender = emailSender;
         }

+        // // Add this method
-        public async Task TestAction() // Add this
+        public async Task TestAction()
         {
-           await _emailSender.SendEmailAsync("name@domain.com", "This is a test", $"Enter email body here");
+           await _emailSender.SendEmailAsync("your_friend@domain.com", "This is the subject", $"This is the message.");
         }

         public IActionResult Index()